dotX-Automation/dua-utils/src/dynamic_systems/README.md

 `DynamicSystems::Base::State` is a struct that contains the state of the dynamic systems.
 It is used to retain the whole state of the dynamic systems, and should be derived to contain the internal variables of the specific dynamic systems.
 By default, it is empty.

-`DynamicSystems::Base::System` is an virtual class that follows the requirements of the `pluginlib` library, so it can only be used to derive new dynamic systems.
+`DynamicSystems::Base::System` is a virtual class that implements the core logic of a dynamic system.
+Its public methods call the internal protected methods, which should be implemented to obtain the desired behaviour.

 The specialization of the structures `InitParams`, `SetupParams`, and `State` shall provide deep copy functionality throught `copy` and `clone` methods.